vitalyruhl/Win-PS-Autobackuping/README.md

 ## To-Do / Errors:

 - 03.08.2021 Exclusion don't work with compressing -> its copy all files
-- 18.09.2022 Add format-variables like %date% to the prefix and sufix
+- 18.09.2022 Add format-variables like %date% to the prefix and sufix on uses settings.json
-- 18.09.2022 Add a function to delete old backups
+- 18.09.2022 Add a function to delete old backups, helpfull on compresssed backups with suffixes and prefixes
 - 18.09.2022 Add pssibility to rename script, and backup them also (for use multiple script in same folder)
-- 18.09.2022 Register the script as a Windows Task must be changed for every script you need.
+- 18.09.2022 Register the script as a windows task must be changed for every script you need.
 It need a Refactoring to the backup.ps1 to run it over settings.json, or command parameter.